kijinosu/rnaco/README.md

 2022](#ref-R-viafr)) In a related project, viafr development is aimed at extracting information, for example, social networks based on coauthors, from the [Virtual International Authority Files (VIAF)](https://viaf.org/).
-In particular, normalization functionality for that package will be built and maintained in rnaco.
+Normalization functionality for that package will be built and maintained in rnaco.

 Of course, development based on NACO did not end in 2009 and is included in the [NACO - Name Authority Cooperative